 Learning Math and Literacy with Roll and Cover Mats

 Children will roll the dice – either number dice or alphabet dice depending on the mat being used.
 They can also use two number dice and add the numbers together when using the mats that include numbers 7-12.
+They will do this by keeping one dice at a 6 then rolling the other and adding it to the 6.

 Then they will cover the corresponding number or beginning sound picture on the mat with some type of manipulative.